1. Will breast cancer treatment affect my fertility?

 3. Fertility in women

-Every month, a woman’s ovaries release at least one egg.
-Pregnancy occurs if an egg is fertilised by a man’s sperm and implants itself in the womb.
-If an egg is not fertilised, you have a period.
+Normally, 1 egg is released each month from the ovaries.
+Pregnancy occurs if the egg is fertilised by a man’s sperm and then implants itself in the womb.
+If the egg is not fertilised, you have a period.

-The ovaries stop releasing eggs, and monthly periods stop, when a woman reaches the menopause around the age of 51, though studies show that women with an altered breast cancer gene (BRCA) will experience an earlier menopause.
+The ovaries stop releasing eggs and monthly periods stop when a woman reaches the menopause.
+The menopause is a natural event for all women and usually occurs between the ages of 45 and 55 years, with 51 being the average age in the UK.
+Studies show that women with an altered breast cancer gene (BRCA) may experience an earlier menopause.

 Can chemotherapy cause infertility?

-The chemotherapy drugs most likely to affect your fertility are a group called ‘alkylating agents’.
+The chemotherapy drugs most likely to affect your ovaries are a group called alkylating agents.
 One of these (cyclophosphamide) is commonly used in combination with other chemotherapy drugs to treat breast cancer.

-The effect of some other chemotherapy drugs, such as taxanes (docetaxel and paclitaxel), on fertility has not been as widely studied, but evidence suggests they’ll also affect fertility.
+The effect of some other chemotherapy drugs, such as taxanes (docetaxel and paclitaxel), on fertility has not been as widely studied, but evidence suggests they may also affect fertility.

-If your periods do return, it does not always mean you’ll be able to get pregnant, so it’s important to speak to your treatment team if you have any concerns.
+If your periods return it doesn’t always mean you’ll be able to get pregnant.
+It’s important to speak to your treatment team if you have any concerns.

-Can you become pregnant while taking hormone therapy?
+Can you become pregnant while taking hormone (endocrine) therapy?

-Some of the most commonly used hormone therapy drugs for pre-menopausal women with breast cancer are:
+Some of the most commonly used hormone therapy drugs for pre-menopausal women with breast cancer include:

 - Tamoxifen